 - Hong Kong is a prime venue for commercial dispute resolution through arbitration and mediation, given its mature and well-developed legal system and the existence of a large pool of experienced professionals.
 Arbitration awards made in Hong Kong are enforceable through the courts of most of the world's trading economies.

-- The number of dispute resolution cases handled by the Hong Kong International Arbitration Centre (HKIAC), including both arbitration and mediation, reached 520 in 2015.
+- The number of dispute resolution cases handled by the Hong Kong International Arbitration Centre (HKIAC), including both arbitration and mediation, reached 532 in 2017.
 The total disputed amount for the administered cases increased from HK$19.4 billion in 2016 to HK$39.3 billion in 2017.

 - In January 2015, the Hague-based Permanent Court of Arbitration (PCA) and the Chinese government signed an agreement to allow dispute resolution proceedings administered by the PCA to be conducted in Hong Kong on an ad hoc basis.

-- The revised Arbitration Ordinance, effective from 2011, provides a single, unified regime based on the United Nations Commission on International Trade Law (UNCITRAL) Model Law with many modifications and additions tailored for Hong Kong.
-The Mediation Ordinance, taking effect from January 2013, provides a regulatory framework for the standards in the conduct of mediation.
+- The Arbitration Ordinance provides a single, unified regime based on the United Nations Commission on International Trade Law (UNCITRAL) Model Law with clauses tailored for Hong Kong.
+The Mediation Ordinance provides a regulatory framework for the conduct of mediation.